-Sterling Music Room was recently featured in Voices of Contemporary Art: Read text here
+Sterling Music Room was recently featured in Voices in Contemporary Art: Read text here

 Sterling Music Room was a living room turned studio, exhibition space and salon in the artist's Brooklyn apartment.
 While this project drew inspiration from many places, including the transformations of a Rococo period room now in the Victoria & Albert Museum, London, at its heart it was a response to the rising rents and current luxurification of New York City.
 Through planned events as well as chance encounters, Sterling Music Room examined the possibilities and poetics of a critical and engaged domesticity under the conditions of late capitalism.
 Work on a publication for this project is in progress.